AlfredoCatalano/e2e/README.md

 # e2e Manifesto
-## Reduce Cost, Increase Speed to Market and Build Positive Relationships across the IT Value Chain.
+### As companies look to improve speed to market and innovate quickly, finding trustworthy partners in the IT supply chain is key for success.
 ### Our Philosophy
-- Automate the intuitive
+- Reduce Cost
-- Remove the disconnects
+- Increase Speed to Market
-- Manage the workflow
+- Build Positive Relationships across the IT Value Chain
 ### Our Process
 - Text
 - Text